habeebhr121/habeebhr121/README.md

 - 🔧 **Freelance Flutter Developer** at CONUT (2-month onsite contract)
 - 📱 Built a **Delivery App** and a **Financial Transaction App** in Flutter
 - 🤖 Learning and building with **PyTorch**, **pandas**, and **scikit-learn**
-- 💡 Always learning through hands-on projects (with AI tools as mentors 😉)
+- 💡 Constantly learning with help from AI tools to enhance my workflow and projects

 ---